swolemonkey/OceanView-v2/CONTRIBUTING.md

 ## Questions

 If you have any questions, please open an issue with the "question" label.

+## License

+All contributions to this project are subject to the project's proprietary license.
+By contributing, you acknowledge that you have read and agree to the license terms, which prohibit any use, copying, modification, merging, publishing, distribution, sublicensing, or selling of the software without explicit permission from the repository owner.